 In accordance with the requirements of the Victorian Curriculum, Humanities at Year 10 encompasses the study of History, Geography, Economics and Business.

 The Year 10 curriculum provides a study of the history of the modern world and Australia from 1918 to the present, with a focus on Australia in its global context.
-The transformation of the modern world during a time of political turmoil, global conflict and international cooperation provides a necessary context for understanding Australia's development, its place within the Asia-Pacific region, and its global standing.
+Some major areas of study include; the transformation of the modern world during a time of political turmoil, global conflict and international cooperation provides a necessary context for understanding Australia's development, its place within the Asia-Pacific region, and its global standing.
+Australia at war between the years of 1914 to 1945 (WWII).
+Rights and freedoms (1945 to present).
+Australian and U.S civil rights movement and Aboriginal and Torres Strait Islander people.
+The globalizing world looking and migration experience and political crisis.

 It provides a study of geographical units that explore environmental change and management, through an in depth focus on coastal environments.
 They apply human-environment systems thinking to understand the causes and consequences of the change to coastal environments and geographical concepts and methods to evaluate and select strategies to manage the change.
-They also investigate the geographies of human wellbeing; exploring measures, spatial differences and different global perspectives of human wellbeing.
+They also investigate the geographies of human wellbeing, exploring measures, spatial differences and different global perspectives of human wellbeing.

 The Year 10 curriculum gives students the opportunity to further develop their economics and business concepts by considering Australia's economic performance and standard of living.
 The ways governments manage the economy to improve living standards is explored, along with the reasons why economic performance and living standards differ within and between economies.